jammehcow/dns/README.md

-# dns-terraform
+# DNS Terraform Configurations

-DNS configuration using Terraform for jammehcow.co.nz
+This repo hold all of my personal DNS configurations as terraform configs.